etragni/DSD-Lab-/Challenge-1.md

 - Rename the container from "web-01" to  "ngix-app"

-- Install the jq package inside the container.
+- Install the vim package inside the container.

-- Create a new image  based on this customization called "nginx-custom".
+- Create a new image from the container "nginxapp" call the new image  "nginx-custom".